Karungaapiyam

-Karungaapiyam is a 2023 Indian Tamil-language horror thriller film written and directed by Deekay and produced by Padarthi Padmaja.The flm features an ensemble cast including Kajal Aggarwal, Regina Cassandra, Janani Iyer, Raiza Wilson, Kalaiyarasan, Yogi Babu, Karunakaran, John Vijay, Shah Ra, and Aadhav Kannadasan.
+Karungaapiyam is a 2023 Indian Tamil-language horror thriller film written and directed by Deekay and produced by Padarthi Padmaja.
+The flm features an ensemble cast including Kajal Aggarwal, Regena Cassandrra, Janani Iyer, Raiza Wilson, Kalaiyarasan, Yogi Babu, Karunakaran, John Vijay, Shah Ra, and Aadhav Kannadasan.
 The film was released on 19 May 2023 to negative reviews from critics.

 Plot

 During the COVID-19 lockdown, Umayaal grows weary of confinement and decides to visit her friend Priya’s brother Anand’s private library.
 There, she discovers an ancient, dust-covered book titled Karungaapiyam.
 Intrigued by its age yet surprised that its stories seem set in the modern day, Umayaal begins to read, unaware that the book will soon consume her own reality.

-Story 1: Kari Naakkukaari (The woman with the jinxed tongue)
+Story 1: Karu Naakkukaari (The woman with the jinxed tongue)

 Meera, a woman evicted by her landlord during the pandemic, takes refuge with her friend Shakthi.
-When her cruel landlord suddenly dies after an argument with his wife—exactly as Meera had once cursed—she fears her words have a deadly power.
+When her landlord suddenly dies after an argument with his wife (exactly as Meera had once cursed), she fears her words have a deadly power.
 Other “coincidental” deaths further convince her that her curses come true.
 However, Shakthi is hiding darker secrets: she discovers a corpse in his apartment and realizes he is a kidnapper and murderer.
 Haunted by the ghosts of his victims (including Meera herself, revealed to have died five years earlier), Shakthi faces the vengeful spirits of those he wronged.